RedisLabs/redislabs-docs/content/rdi/quickstart/write-behind-guide.md

 The `source` section must specify the following attributes:

-- `connection` - A connection alias, referring to a connection section in the `config.yaml` file.
+- `connection` - A connection alias, referring to connection in the `config.yaml` file.
 - `schema` - The name of the schema to use.
 - `table` or `sql` attributes:
   - `table` - The table to query.